 Awareness is the key:

 Awareness is a key principle underlying all Yogic practices and the key to unlocking the door to our true nature.
 Awareness is also the foundation for managing one’s emotions and relationships, for achieving excellence in one’s work and activities, and for acceptance of oneself – for any skilful action.
 The practice of awareness during the day is an important practice in itself (and an essential part of Karma Yoga).
 You may find that practicing awareness during the day has multiple benefits, such as: heightened concentration, a relaxed and focused mind, gaining control over one’s actions, changing from being driven to setting one’s own pace and choosing the most appropriate action.

 Practicing awareness during the day:

 Take ‘time out’ at regular intervals or whenever certain signals occur such as when the telephone rings, before meals, walking up the stairs, washing your hands, looking at your watch, or whenever you remember.
+The value of Yoga is part of everyday life.
 Witnessing the breath and breathing rhythm, the surroundings (sounds, colours, smells), witnessing one’s thoughts and feelings – and becoming aware of how you automatically slow down by being aware.